Floorp-Projects/Floorp/tools/fuzzing/docs/index.rst

 in one area (or component) can impede performance in other areas and in some cases block the fuzzer all together.
 Some examples are:

+- Frequent crashes - These can block code paths and waste compute resources due to the need to relaunch the fuzzing target and handle the results (regardless of whether it is ignored or reported).
+This can also include assertions that are mostly benign in many cases are but easily triggered by fuzzers.

 - Frequent hangs / timeouts - This includes any issue that slows down or blocks execution of the fuzzer or the target.

-- Frequent crashes - These can block code paths and waste compute resources due to the need to relaunch the fuzzing target and handle the results (regardless of whether it is ignored or reported)

-- Hard to bucket - These can be crashes such as stack overflows or any issue that crashes in an inconsistent location.
+- Hard to bucket - This includes crashes such as stack overflows or any issue that crashes in an inconsistent location.
 This also includes issues that corrupt logs/debugger output or provide a broken/invalid crash report.

+- Broken builds - This is fairly straightforward, without up-to-date builds fuzzers are unable to run or verify fixes.

+- Missing instrumentation - In some cases tools such as ASan are used as defect oracles and are required by the fuzzing tools to allow for proper automation.
+In other cases incomplete instrumentation can give a false sense of stability or make investigating issues much more time consuming.
+Although this is not necessarily blocking the fuzzers it should be prioritized appropriately.

 Since these types of crashes harm the overall fuzzing progress, it is important for them to be addressed in a timely manner.
 Even if the bug itself might seem